pvpb0t/3DS-SpaceInvaders/README.md

-# 3DS TicTacToe
+# 3DS SpaceInvaders
-A 3DS tic-tac-toe game made with the devkitpro 3ds included libs.
+A 3DS SpaceInvaders game made with the devkitpro 3ds included libs.

-Made by kitsou and pvpb0t.
+Made by   pvpb0t.

-Assets made by speedyrogue & kitsou.
+Assets made by speedyrogue.

-**NOT UPDATED ANYMORE**